Editorial note: an earlier version of this post first appeared on September 17, 2012. It was updated on October 9, 2020.

 Cannula mistakes can be hard to reverse when it comes to injecting dermal fillers

-To avoid the risk of mishaps, doctors may choose not to use a cannula.
+To avoid the risk of mishaps, doctors or nurses may choose not to use a cannula.
 Some of these mishaps can be hard to reverse, especially when the filler is not made with hyaluronic acid.
 Hyaluronic acid fillers can be dissolved easily, if you don’t like the results.
 But the flip side is that they don’t last as long as other types of filler material.
 So sometimes, longer-lasting fillers are chosen by the patient.
 These can stay in place for a long time.
 It’s important to get them ‘right.’

 2) Dermal filler packages come with short-tipped needles, and their makers train injectors to use them